rahat664/Rahat664/README.md

 ---

 ## Experiences (2021 - Present)
+- Software Engineer, Shamolima Ltd., Gulshan 1 -Dhaka 1212 (May 2024 - Present)
+  - Led the development of supply chain management systems, specializing in trip management, real-time transportation tracking, and map-based route optimization to enhance logistics operations.
+  - Designed and implemented advanced features for real-time monitoring of shipments and vehicles, ensuring transparency and efficiency across the transportation network.
+  - Optimized routing algorithms to reduce delivery times and operational costs, contributing to improved supply chain performance.
+  - Collaborated with cross-functional teams, including product managers, designers, and QA engineers, to deliver high-quality solutions that align with business goals.
+  - Conducted thorough testing and troubleshooting to maintain system reliability and address real-world challenges in supply chain operations.
 - Associate Software Engineer, Athod Tech Ltd., Jaipur, India (Mar 2023 - Present)
   - Worked on beneficiaries & interventions solution named MAAP.
   - Worked with Velzon Template customization - An angular 15-based admin Dashboard.